Mold and Gut Health: Watch Out for Harmful Mycotoxins

 Support your family's gut health through life's ups and downs.
 Learn more

-You may recognize the names of a few common molds, like Aspergillus and Penicillium, but there are many others that can affect you depending on your environment or exposures.
+You may recognize the names of a few common molds, like Aspergillus and Penicillium, but many others can affect you depending on your environment or exposures.
 Wet or humid environments can easily lead to the growth of a variety of molds [2].
 All mold needs to thrive is a bit of moisture and some nutrients.
 Nutrients can come in many forms, but home materials like carpet, wood, or even ceiling tiles can support mold growth.
-Moisture often shows up after a major rain storm or even a flood, but can also accumulate over time in high-humidity environments.
+Moisture often shows up after a major rainstorm or even a flood, but can also accumulate over time in high-humidity environments.
 You can also be exposed to molds through contaminated foods [3].

 If mycotoxins are eaten on a piece of moldy food, their first line of attack will be in your gut, before traveling to the rest of your body [9].
-Studies have shown that they can open up passage through your protective gut barrier by reducing the mucus layer and breaking down your epithelium [10], [11], [12] as well as dysregulate the immune system in your gut by throwing off the balance of pro- and anti-inflammatory cytokines [13].
+Studies have shown that they can open up passage through your protective gut barrier by reducing the mucus layer and breaking down your epithelium [10]-[12] as well as dysregulate the immune system in your gut by throwing off the balance of pro- and anti-inflammatory cytokines [13].
 They may also hurt your gut microbiome.

 How can mold and mycotoxins affect your health?

-Early life mold exposure may sensitize the immune system, increasing the risk of atopic disorders such as eczema, allergies, as well as asthma [14].
-This happens when components of the mold structure, like mold spores for example, are detected by your body as allergens, leading to a larger than necessary response by your immune system [15].
+Early-life mold exposure may sensitize the immune system, increasing the risk of atopic disorders such as eczema, allergies, as well as asthma [15].
+This happens when components of the mold structure, like mold spores, for example, are detected by your body as allergens, leading to a larger-than-necessary response by your immune system [16].
 These mold components can also cause inflammation throughout your body.

-Eczema is associated with exposure to molds, such as Aspergillus [16] in the first year of life [17] [18] [19].
-It is also possible for exposure to mold during pregnancy to increase the risk of eczema later in childhood [20]).
+Eczema is associated with exposure to molds, such as Aspergillus [17] in the first year of life [18]-[20].
+It is also possible for exposure to mold during pregnancy to increase the risk of eczema later in childhood [21].

-Research shows that early life mold exposure before 1 year old has the highest risk for asthma.
-One study showed that mold exposure at 1 year of age, but not 7 years of age, increased the risk of asthma at 7 years of age [31].
-Common indoor molds like Penicillium, Aspergillus, and Cladosporium may be specifically responsible for the increased risk of asthma [32].
+Research shows that early-life mold exposure before 1 year old has the highest risk for asthma.
+One study showed that mold exposure at 1 year of age, but not 7 years of age, increased the risk of asthma at 7 years of age [32].
+Common indoor molds like Penicillium, Aspergillus, and Cladosporium may be specifically responsible for the increased risk of asthma [33].

 The season of your baby’s birth may play a role in their exposure to mold.
 This is because the fall and winter months are when molds and fungi release their spores into the air.
-Babies born during this period are more likely to be exposed to mold during the crucial, early life period.
+Babies born during this period are more likely to be exposed to mold during the crucial early life period.
 Babies born in these winter months are also at increased risk for atopic conditions [30], potentially due to their exposure to mold, alongside other factors like pollen exposure, and incidence of illness.

 Can mycotoxins hurt—or even help—my microbiome?